Edmore Chirambadare

-Edmore Chirambadare (born 24 January 1992 in Gweru, Zimbabwe) is a left-footed Zimbabwean professional footballer who plays as a winger for Real Kings.
+Edmore Chirambadare (born 24 January 1992 in Gweru, Zimbabwe) is a left-footed Zimbabwean professional footballer who plays as a winger for Magesi.
 Nicknamed "Spanner" by his teammates, he was mostly known for his goalscoring adroitness back in Zimbabwe.

 The Gweru local sees Zimbabwean former footballer Peter Ndlovu as his main inspiration.

 Early life

 Born in Gweru, the former Takunda Primary and Mkoba 3 High School student was raised solely by his mother Georgina Kunene after the passing of his father in his early childhood.

 Career

 Youth

 Aged 17, the national team player also represented Midlands Province in the Zimbabwe National Youth Games where he was spotted by Tsholotsho F.C. coach Lizwe Sweswe who identified him as someone he could build his team around.
 Lizwe ended up buying Chirmabadare in 2013.

 Zimbabwe

 The winger joined Zimbabwean lower-league side Zim Alloys in 2011 but was overlooked by the coach which chagrined him deeply.
 Begrudgingly, Chirmabadare opted to work as a barman for six months in his hometown of Gweru before proceeding to move to Gweru Pirates on a loan spell.
 Not long after, he was sold to Silo United before sealing a move to Tsholtsho F.C. of the Zimbabwe Division 1 where he scored 13 goals,(in his second year following a stint at Highlands F.C.) earning them automatic promotion.
 Owing to his form, Chicken Inn coach Joey Antipas decided to scout him in a match facing Black boots F.C. where he scored a brace.
-Because of his performance there, he was bought by Chicken Inn F.C. in 2015 and delivered 11 goals in his first season there, scoring three goals in his first five games and netting the fastest goal of the season on his debut in a 2-1 victory over Flame Lilly FC.
+Because of his performance there, he was bought by Chicken Inn F.C. in 2015 and delivered 11 goals in his first season there, scoring three goals in his first five games and netting the fastest goal of the season on his debut in a 2–1 victory over Flame Lilly FC.
 As a result, he became the most sought-for player in the Zimbabwe Premier Soccer League at the time.